wp-plugins/coupon-creator/readme.txt

 Create your own coupon with the Coupon Creator for WordPress or upload an image of a coupon instead.

+<h4>Translation(1.50)</h4>
+Version 1.50 adds translation to the Coupon Creator.

+To add a translation please reply to the Translation post it in the Support Forum and it will be added to the next version of the Coupon Creator.

+== Please translate the following phrases: ==
+*   Click to Print
+*   Click to Open in Print View
+*   Expires On:

+Current Translations included:
+*   English (Default)
+*   Spanish (Thanks to Carmen in Miami)

+<h4>How to Create a Coupon</h4>
 Create a coupon by going to the coupon custom post type and filling in all the settings in the custom meta box.

 Insert the coupon into a post or page using a shortcode.